docker/docs/content/manuals/admin/organization/members.md

 ## Export members CSV file

 Owners can export a CSV file containing all members.
 The CSV file for a company contains the following fields:
-- Name: The user's name.
+- Name: The user's name
-- Username: The user's Docker ID.
+- Username: The user's Docker ID
-- Email: The user's email address.
+- Email: The user's email address
-- Member of Organizations: All organizations the user is a member of within a company.
+- Member of Organizations: All organizations the user is a member of within a company
-- Invited to Organizations: All organizations the user is an invitee of within a company.
+- Invited to Organizations: All organizations the user is an invitee of within a company
-- Account Created: The time and date when the user account was created.
+- Account Created: The time and date when the user account was created

 To export a CSV file of the members:
 1. Sign in to [Docker Hub](https://hub.docker.com).